artefactual/atom-docs/user-manual/reports-printing/file-item-reports.rst

 Now here is the same item list report, but with the :ref:`reports-public-setting` Admin setting set to "No" (so retrieval information is *included* this time), and sorted by Retrieval information.
-Notice the addtional column to the right, called "Retrieval information," that includes :term:`physical storage`
+Notice the additional column to the right, called "Retrieval information," that includes :term:`physical storage`
 information: